shufflingB/swiftui-macos-tree-list-demo/README.md

+## Failed Experiment

+The code is so close to working really nice, ultimately though, I cant't make it work.

+Idea with this branch was to use the built in `OutLineGroup` with a custom `DisclosureGroupStyle`(`AutoExpandingDisclosureGroupStyle`) to enable folder in sub-tree structure to autoexpand and collapse when carrying out drag and drop operations.

+Got working
+ - auto-expanding and collapsing (bit rough - didn't put the delay timers in)
+ - `onDrop` on folder (used a `PreferenceKey` (`RowPrefDataKey`) to communicate the identity of the rows on which the drop was happening to to the `onDrop` handler in `AutoExpandingDisclosureGroupStyle` )

+ Unable to make work (in `AutoExpandingDisclosureGroupStyle`)
+ - `onInsert`

+ Problem with it is the `onInsert` requires `AutoExpandingDisclosureGroupStyle#makeBody(configuration: Configuation)` `Configuration.Content` to have adopted `DynamicViewContent` in order for compilation to work.

+ I think it likely has, bc Apple's code when not using a custom style appears to be able to insert without problems.

+ The problem is I've been unable to either persuade:

+ 1) `Configuration.Content` to adopt the `DynamicViewContent` protocol.

+ Or

+ 2) To runtime refine the `Content` to the point where the compiler is happy that it might have `DynamicViewContent` compatibility.

 ##  Intro

 This is a second experiment at creating a viable Drag and Drop (D&D) editable, tree like list view using 100% current SwiftUI components on macOS.